kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 Architecture:
 - **Single Availability Zone (AZ):** Made up of several interconnected data centres, it guarantees resilience in the face of localised breakdowns, while at the same time providing a model suited to moderate application requirements.
 - **Internal replication:** Data is replicated internally to protect against disk or server failures within the zone.
-- **Backup Integration:** The application uses S3 storage for regular backups, ensuring data can be restored if needed.
+- **Backup integration:** The application uses object storage for regular backups, ensuring that data can be restored if necessary.
 - **Compute Instances:** Basic application tasks are handled by compute instances in the same AZ, with auto-scaling for resource management.

 ///